department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/automobile.md

 layout: page-breadcrumbs.html
 title: Disabilities That Prevent You from Driving
 concurrence: incomplete
-plainlanguage: 10-26-16 Ready for Beth review
+plainlanguage: 10-28-16 certified in compliance with the Plain Language Act
 template: 4-action-page-pending
 ---

-Do you have a disability (damage to your body or mind that makes you less able—or totally unable—to do everyday life tasks, including meaningful work) caused by your service in the military that prevents you from driving?
+Do you have a disability (damage to your body or mind that makes you less able—or totally unable—to do everyday tasks, including meaningful work) caused by your service in the military that prevents you from driving?
 If yes, you may be able to get VA support (known as disability compensation or benefits).

 <div class="call-out" markdown="1">